Fort McPherson: Other structures

 For a short time, German POWs were held on Troop Row.
 In June 1917, they constructed the war prison barracks located just west of the post between Campbellton Road and Venetian Drive.
 By June 1919, 1,346 prisoners were interned at Fort McPherson.
 Many homes located west of the post were later built on the cement slab foundations left behind after the prison barracks were torn down in late 1919.
-The oldest structure still in use at Fort McPherson is located on Miller Drive.

 Quarters 532 was built in 1887 at a cost of $2,470.
 The single-family dwelling has 1843 sqft of space.
 It was originally the residence of the civilian post engineer, a plumber, who was in charge of operating the water pump station.
 Chief Warrant Officer Ulie H. Jeffers, chief field clerk, lived in these quarters from 1923 through 1950.
 This period of 27 years probably established a record for the continuous occupancy of a set of Army quarters by one individual.
 The home was later inhabited by the commander, Intelligence Support Element Ft.
 McPherson (513th MI Bde), Army Captain Steven S. Walsky and family; and appropriately, finally by Chief Warrant Officer Clyde Green, the last Vietnam War draftee to remain on active duty (retired in 2010).

-Headwaters of Utoy Creek

-Natural springs are one of the headwaters for South Utoy Creek traveling northwest to the Chattahoochee River.
+Administrative use

+In 1991, the United States Army Reserve moved its headquarters to Fort McPherson.

+After closure